“Dude, how much did it cost you to take a year off work?”

 #1) Annual Salary or Earning Potential Cost:

 Since most people are heavily reliant on a steady paycheck, they immediately think the cost of taking 1 year off work will be equal to 1 year of their salary.
-So for someone earning $60k/year at their regular 9-5 job, taking a year away from work would “cost” them $60k.
+So for someone earning $60k/year as an employee at their regular 9-5 job, taking a year away from work would “cost” them $60k.

 There are a couple problems with calculating this way:

 - First, annual salaries are potential income, not guaranteed income.
 And if you think about it, most people’s true potential income is probably a lot higher than their current annual salary.
 For example, when my wife was a substitute teacher she made about $20k per year.
-But she holds an advanced degree in soil science and could easily be making $80k per year (or more) as an Agricultural Engineer.
+But she holds an advanced degree in soil science and could easily be making $80k per year (or more) as an Agricultural Engineer or lab worker.
 So is her true “cost of not working” $20k, or is it actually $80k+?

 #2) Spending Cost of 1 Year: